 The road trip visits six National Parks: all five of Utah’s Mighty 5 National Parks and the Grand Canyon National Park in Arizona.

 We also stopped off at Monument Valley and Grand Staircase Escalante.
-If you get lucky with permits (which we didn’t) we’d also suggest you visit the Wave.
+If you get lucky with permits (which we didn’t), we’d also suggest you visit the Wave.

 The map below has the circular driving route we took on this itinerary.
 We have included all the main attractions, plus the hotels we stayed at.

-USING OUR MAPS.
-Click on the top right corner to open in the Google Maps app.
-Click on the star to save to your Google account.
+Click on the top right corner to open our map in your Google Maps app.
+Click the star next to the title to save it to your Google account.

 Here is a day-by-day breakdown of the itinerary.